anton-makarevich/CsvParser/README.md

 *Caching Service*
 - Saves profile data locally to not parse csv file every time

-Current implementation uses the simplest possible approach - the servce is just a wrapper around UserDefaults as stores json serialized array of profiles, but if needed the same service could be implemented in many other ways (CoreData, SQLite, Realm etc)
+Current implementation uses the simplest possible approach - the service is just a wrapper around UserDefaults as stores json serialized array of profiles, but if needed the same service could be implemented in many other ways (CoreData, SQLite, Realm etc)
+As we use just a static file which never updates, there is no logic to 'refresh' cache, but it should be implemented in a real project

 Not covered with tests as it's basicly just a wrapper around iOS functionality